 Warning

-For therapeutic use, consult a herbal medicine specialist—a doctor or pharmacist.
+For therapeutic effects, consult a herbal medicine specialist—a doctor or pharmacist.
 Self-medication should be avoided.

-Lastly, remember that no herbal tea should be consumed continuously year-round—cumulative toxicity risks can never be ruled out.
-The use of plants is not trivial!
+Finally, remember that no herbal tea should be consumed continuously year-round—cumulative toxicity risks cannot be ruled out.
+Herbal use is not trivial!